Demi-urge/menace_sandbox/docs/self_test_service.md

 Isolated modules discovered by `discover_isolated_modules` are processed automatically.
 Set `SELF_TEST_DISCOVER_ISOLATED=0` or pass `--discover-isolated` to disable this step.
 Use `SELF_TEST_RECURSIVE_ISOLATED=1` or `--recursive-isolated` to follow their dependencies when generating the test list.
+Passing orphan modules are merged into `module_map.json` automatically once the tests complete.

 Results for these files are summarised under the `orphan_total`, `orphan_failed` and `orphan_passed` fields of the returned statistics.
 The